TibboddiT/dyn-loader/README.md

 zig build run-segfault
 ```

-The following examples will only work on glibc-based systems (because they use libraries compiled against glibc):
+The following example will only work on glibc-based systems (because it uses libraries compiled against glibc):

 ```
 zig build run-raylib